 QUALITY DECLARATION - SUMMARY

-For further information on the institutional environment of the ABS, financing and governance arrangements, and mechanisms for scrutiny of its operations, see ABS Institutional Environment.
+Please refer to ABS Institutional Environment for more information about the institutional environment of the ABS, including its legislative obligations, financing and governance arrangements and mechanisms for security of ABS operations.

 Australia's balance of payments is a statistical statement providing a systematic record of Australia's economic transactions with the rest of the world.
 It may be described as a system of consolidated accounts where the accounting entity is the Australian economy and the entries are the transactions between residents of Australia and non-residents.
 Australia's international investment position summarises the level of Australia's foreign financial assets and liabilities at a point in time, together with details of changes in these levels since the previous reference point.
 The changes in level result from financial transactions, changes in prices and exchange rates and other adjustments.
 The international investment position is fully integrated with Australia's balance of payments.

 A number of data sources are used in compiling balance of payments statistics across the current, capital and financial accounts.
-Sources include business surveys, Australian Customs and Border Protection Service (Customs) records and other administrative by-products.
+Sources include business surveys, DIBP records and other administrative by-products.
 The main source of Australia's financial account and international investment position data is the Survey of International Investment conducted quarterly by the ABS.